jrc-16/DukePlus/readme.md

-//  Jason carneys readme

-Summary
+## Summary
 ========
 - This readme details how to download and configure eduke32 along with the High Resolution Pack and some other cool HRP related files such as DukePlus.

+- The project contains custom Mapster32 maps in the `jasons-custom-maps` folder

+- At time of writing (26/03/18) i dont have a batch script to automate the downloading and configuration of the community DukePlus / HRP so this is manually done for now.
+ - This repository should be cloned first, then, carry out the below

-How to
+## How to
 =======

 ) Download Duke Plus from http://fissile.duke4.net/fissile_dukeplus.html

 - this contains a really good version of Eduke 32 that gives you loads of cool graphical and gameplay options!
-- Unzip it to C:\Users\jason\Documents\DukePlus
+- Unzip it to `C:\Users\jason\Documents\repository\DukePlus`

 ) Download the HRP ( high res pack ) from http://hrp.duke4.net/download.php

 - Unzip it.
 Within this you should have the following zips but dont unzip them

 	- duke3d_hrp
 	- duke3d_music-sc55

 ) Download the xxx pack from http://hrp.duke4.net/download.php

-) Copy the duke3d.grp from Steam D:\SteamLibrary\steamapps\common\Duke Nukem 3D\gameroot\duke3d.grp and paste into C:\Users\jason\Documents\DukePlus ( overwriting any previous duke3d.grp )
+) Copy the duke3d.grp from Steam `D:\SteamLibrary\steamapps\common\Duke Nukem 3D\gameroot\duke3d.gr`p and paste into `C:\Users\jason\Documents\repository\DukePlus` ( overwriting any previous duke3d.grp )

 ) Copy the following zip files ( they need to be zipped! )